 It benefits those who are in a position to buy now, but may actually make it harder for those who are trying to save to purchase in the future.

-There’s no easy solution, especially when politics is taken into consideration.
+There’s no easy solution, especially when politics, or more precisely political survival, is taken into consideration.

-However, stop-gap measures to improve housing affordability in the short-term could be laying the seeds for even larger socioeconomic problems for state and federal governments to deal with in the future.
+However, by only delivering stop-gap measures to improve housing affordability in the short-term, it could actually be laying the seeds for even larger socioeconomic problems for state and federal governments to deal with in the future.

 As Simon and Stone note, falling home ownership rates could exacerbate wealth inequality across Australia further.